-Mediocrity: the silent killer of companies.
+Mediocrity: the silent killer.

 “95 % of purchase decision-making takes place in the subconscious.
 The moment you stop selling products and start wrestling with the uncomfortable questions about relevance, value, and meaning, you find clarity .”